Willow Smith: 2014–2018: 3 EP, Ardipithecus, and The 1st

-2019–2021: Willow, The Anxiety, and Lately I Feel Everything
+2019–2021: Willow, The Anxiety, R I S E, and Lately I Feel Everything

+Willow was managed by Will Smith's management company, Westbrook Entertainment, until March 2019 when Three Six Zero, an established management firm acquired Westbrook.
+Following the acquisition.
 On June 24, 2019, Smith announced her third studio album, Willow.
 It was released on July 19, 2019, and was co-produced by herself and Tyler Cole.
 The duo later released a collaborative album titled The Anxiety in 2020.
+Also in 2020, Willow released R I S E, a six-track EP made in collaboration with British mantra-singer and violinist Jahnavi Harrison.
+Wonderland magazine described it as "a[n] idyllic garden surrounded by angelic ethereal vocals and shimmering productions", with "birds chirping sweetly over melodic guitar strings".
 On April 27, 2021, Smith released "Transparent Soul" featuring Travis Barker, a pop-punk song that was her first foray into that genre.
 Smith released her fourth album Lately I Feel Everything on July 16, featuring guests artists including Tierra Whack and Avril Lavigne.
 In late 2021, "Meet Me at Our Spot" from The Anxiety reached the Billboard Hot 100, peaking at number 21.
 That same year, Time named her one of the 100 most influential people in the world.
 Also in 2021, she won Entertainer of the Year for her work on Red Table Talk at the EBONY Power 100 awards, and was placed on Billboard's 'Greatest Pop Stars of 2021' list, being named the 'Comeback Artist of the Year'.
 Smith was also placed on the 2022 Forbes 30 Under 30 list.